By Mary Cucarola – 7/8/18

 TIP #1.
 Practice self-care and seek outside support right away.

 Without a doubt, this is the single most important tip, deserves the most attention, and gets the most resistance from family members.
 Addiction is a family disease and is three-fold – physical, mental, and spiritual.
 Many of us have neglected our health on all three fronts.
 It takes a firm commitment to make our own well-being a priority.
-Each of us who faces addiction is deserving of the love, care, and attention we so freely give others, even if their needs have to wait once in a while – let them wait.
+Each of us who faces addiction is deserving of the love, care, and attention we so freely give others, even if their needs have to wait once in a while.

 The average parent is traumatized from losing their child for years before it becomes a full-blown substance-use disorder.
 Feeling like a failed parent and having to defend our children to others, along with chronic exposure to midnight calls about trouble, arrest, overdose, relapse, and hospitalization forms this complex trauma.